 Third-party plugins that are not listed will need to be manually updated.

 Before manually updating, check to see which version of PHP is supported.
-For plugins and themes that have not been updated in 3+ years, they may be coded to work with a redundant version of PHP.
+Plugins and themes that have not been updated in 3+ years may be coded to work with a redundant version of PHP.

 Outdated themes and plugins can leave your website vulnerable to intrusion.